 Please to read more about how the University has actively supported staff with disabilities or long-term medical conditions, or staff caring for family members:

-- Professor Francis Keenan - Professor of Astrophysics and Former Head of School of Mathematics and Physics click here
+- Francis Keenan - Professor of Astrophysics and Former Head of School of Mathematics and Physics

-- Mr William Houppy - Technician, School of Pharmacy, originally came to Queen's under the Inclusive Employment Scheme and then applied and was successful in gaining employment as a Technician.
-Watch a video about his working life at Queen's by clicking here.
+- William Houppy - Technician, School of Pharmacy, originally came to Queen's under the Inclusive Employment Scheme and then applied and was successful in gaining employment as a Technician.
+Watch a video about his working life at Queen's by clicking on his name above.

 Disability Research Network